wallabyjs/wallabify/README.md

  So instead, each compiled module code is passed to wallaby, wallaby caches it in memory (and when required, writes it to disk) and serves each requested module file separately to properly leverage browser caching.

-`debug: true` option must be passed (to make browserify generate source maps) if some JavaScript transformers are used for files where wallaby.js coverage is expected to work.

 For your tests you don't have to use the module bundler transformers and where possible may use [wallaby.js preprocessors](https://github.com/wallabyjs/public#preprocessors-setting) instead.
 For example, if you are using ES6 or JSX, instead of using `.transform(require('babelify')` in the initializer function, you may specify wallaby.js preprocessor(s):

 ``` javascript